Electron-x/GbxDump/Readme.md

 To support all target platforms down to Windows NT 4.0, the project has not yet been migrated to newer versions of Visual Studio.
 In addition, there are problems with the Setup projects starting with Visual Studio 2012 (see below).

 However, to create the project with newer versions of Visual Studio, please note the following points:
-- For all configurations, the Windows XP platform toolset "Visual Studio 20xx - Windows XP (v1xx_xp)" must be selected.
+- For all configurations, the Windows XP platform toolset "Visual Studio 20xx - Windows XP (v1xx_xp)" should be selected.
 - All manifest files that Visual Studio manages on its own must be removed from the project configurations.
 For example, starting with Visual Studio 2008, the reference to the file "TrustInfo.manifest" has to be removed and starting with Visual Studio 2010, the reference to the file "DeclareDPIAware.manifest" has to be removed, etc. The corresponding metadata must then be set in the project settings.
 - Starting with Visual Studio 2012, Setup projects are no longer provided out-of-the-box.
 For each version, however, a corresponding extension is available for download in the [Visual Studio Marketplace](https://marketplace.visualstudio.com/vs).